 The College offers two options for paying fees to reduce any financial burden and to assist in financial planning.
-Fee Payment Options available (click here for details);
+Fee Payment Options available are:

-- Payment in full by mid February to receive a one-off discount; or - Direct Debit arrangement fortnightly, quarterly or monthly
+- Payment in full by mid-February to receive a one-off discount; or - Direct Debit arrangement fortnightly, quarterly or monthly

-Fee receipts and Statements
+Fee Receipts and Statements

-- · Receipts for payment will only be issued by request. - Statements will be issued at the end of each Term.
+- Receipts for payment will only be issued by request - Statements will be issued at the end of each Term

-Finalising Fee account by the end of November
+Finalising Fee Account by the end of November

-It is an expectation of the College that all family accounts are to be paid in full by the end of November to ensure that the College is able to meet its financial obligations.
+It is an expectation of the College that all family accounts are to be paid in full by the end of November to ensure that the College can meet its financial obligations.